RomanLut/INAV-X-Plane-HITL/README.md

 An option in **Map** menu allows to teleport plane to any GPS location from clipboard. *Currently available on Windows only*.

-Right click in Google Maps, then click on coordinates to copy them to clipboard:
+Right click in Google Maps, then click on the coordinates to copy them to clipboard:

 ![](doc/googlemaps.png)